The Celtic Wiseman (Cymru), 26th May 2019

 In 2008, Martin Wiseman was struck down with ME (Chronic Fatigue Syndrome) and has been bed bound ever since.
 For several years his muscle wastage was such that he could not even talk, and his parents were forced to rebuild their home to accommodate his needs.
-In order to highlight the fact that, 10 years on, Martin is still debilitated by this condition, a team of 5 of his friends will be riding The Celtic Wiseman Perpetual - a gruelling 75 mile cycle ride across Devon and Cornwall - on May 27th.
+In order to highlight the fact that, 11 years on, Martin is still debilitated by this condition, a team of 4 of his friends will be riding the inaugural Celtic Wiseman (Cymru) - a gruelling 110km mile cycle ride from Cardigan around West Wales - on May 26th.
 As well as raising the profile of Martin's case, in the hope of capturing additional interest from the medical community, we will be seeking to raise funds for ME Research UK so that additional research can be conducted in this area.

-Richard Davies, Aled Edwards, Paul Magee, James Partington, Chris Worsley.
+Richard Davies, Aled Edwards, Paul Magee, James Partington.

-If you are also interested in riding The Celtic Wiseman Perpetual (suitable for experienced Road Riders and an ideal training route for IRONMAN triathletes), you can download the route here:
+The Celtic Wiseman (Cymru) builds on the initial Celtic Wiseman Perpetual around Cornwall.
+Both rides are suitable for experienced Road Riders and an ideal training route for IRONMAN triathletes), you can download both routes here:

 Please use #celticwiseman on social media to share your ride.